 - Degree date

 - All records must be certified by an appropriate university official.

 If you did not earn an undergraduate degree from a school in which the primary language of instruction is English, you must have a valid TOEFL, PTE, or IELTS score directly submitted to the admissions office.
-This language proficiency requirement is waived for international applicants holding non-technical master's degrees or non-technical doctorates from colleges or universities where the primary language of instruction is English.
+This language proficiency requirement is waived for international applicants holding non-technical, two-year master's degrees or non-technical doctorates from colleges or universities where the primary language of instruction is English.

 - Scores are valid for 2 years.